 Are you interested in aquatic organisms?
 The Wilson Tox Lab is recruiting now!

 We are a team-based research group located in the Department of Biology at McMaster University in Hamilton ON Canada.
 We are recruiting for several positions in two of our three core areas of interdisciplinary research.
 Strong collaborative and communication skills are essential.
-The Wilson Tox Lab currently has 1 each of technologist, research associate, PDF, PhD and MSc student; we typically train 8-10 undergraduates per year (including 2-4 senior thesis and experiential course students, 2-4 summer researcher students and some volunteer positions).
-For 2021-2022, we have 3 thesis students, 1 independent research project student, and 1 volunteer during the academic year.
+The Wilson Tox Lab currently has 1 technologist and PDF, 4 MSc students (as of Fall 2024); we typically train 8-10 undergraduates per year (including 2-4 senior thesis and experiential course students, 2-4 summer researcher students and some volunteer positions).
+For 2024-2025, we have 3 thesis students and will be recruiting 2-5 undergraduates interested in research opportunities in the academic year.

 Priority Area is in the function of cytochrome P450 (CYP) enzymes in aquatic organisms.

-We are recruiting one student to study the function of CYPs (CYP1, CYP2 and/or CYP3 family) in zebrafish and their role in toxicokinetics.
+We are recruiting students interested in the function of CYPs (CYP1, CYP2 and/or CYP3 family) in zebrafish and their role in toxicokinetics.
 CYPs in these families are thought to play a major role in xenobiotic metabolism and chemical defense.
 Students may be interested in working either in vitro (with expressed proteins) and/or in vivo (with embryos or adults) to assess the role of CYPs in xenobiotic metabolism.
 We have data from high throughput screening of substrates for CYP1A, CYP3C1 and CYP3A65 to support this project.
 Studies in our lab have included bioinformatics (genome annotation, phylogenies, promoter identification), in vitro expression of proteins, high throughput screening for substrates and in vitro assessment of function.
 Candidates with an interest in molecular docking studies or genetic manipulations (e.g. gene knock down or knock out) are particularly encouraged.
+We have a strong interest in focusing on the role of the redox partner, cytochrome P450 oxidoreductase, and its influence on metabolism.
 Candidates may have a background in biochemistry, molecular biology, physiology, or toxicology.

-We are recruiting one student to study CYP function in the marine polychaete Capitella teleta; we have a culture established at McMaster University to support this project.
+We are recruiting students to study CYP function and toxicology in the marine polychaete Capitella teleta; we have a culture established at McMaster University to support this project.
 Our current research has focused on the estrogen receptor pathway in Capitella.
 Candidates may be interested in further studies on estrogen and endocrine disruption or in studies related to xenobiotic tolerance as this species is well known for surviving in highly disturbed environments.
 We have previously identified all the CYPs in the genome and have data to support which genes are likely under the regulation of the aryl hydrocarbon receptor and may mediate metabolism of polycyclic aromatic hydrocarbons.
 Generating knock outs may be useful in this research and candidates with an interest in genetic manipulations are encouraged.
+We have developed a locomotion behavioural assay that may benefit projects with contaminant screening.
 Candidates may have a background in invertebrate biology, physiology, or toxicology.

 Interested? please contact Joanna Wilson via email: joanna.wilson@mcmaster.ca with your CV, a statement of interest, and a copy of your transcripts.

-Closing date will be until these positions are filled.
 Graduate students must apply to the Department of Biology prior to a formal offered in the lab.
-Application deadlines for January 2022 admission will be Nov 15, 2021 (domestic students only).
-International students will have an application deadline of Jan 31, 2022 (for Sept 2022 admission).
+Application deadlines for domestic and international students are on the Biology Department website for McMaster University.
+Deadlines for international students are early and for September entry only.
 Graduate candidates are encouraged to discuss research interests in advance of the formal application process.

 Information on the graduate program and admissions in Biology at McMaster is available online.